-Pear hosted its invite-only demo day online year; here’s what you might have missed – TechCrunch
+Pear hosted its invite-only demo day online this year; here’s what you might have missed – TechCrunch

 Founders: Dareen Salama, Amir Tasbihi

-The pitch: The vast size and complexity of the construction industry has resulted in all kinds of software and services that address various aspects of the construction processes, resulting in data and documents being spread across many siloed tools.
+The pitch: The vast size and complexity of the construction industry has resulted in all kinds of software and services that address various aspects of the construction processes.
+Ye that has led to data and documents being spread across many siloed tools.
 Gryps says it picks up where all the construction-centered tools leave off: Taking delivery of the projects at the end of a construction job and providing all the information that facility owners need to operate, renovate, or build future projects through a platform that ingests data from various construction tools, mines the embedded information, then provides operational access through owner-centered workflows.

 6.)
 Expedock

-What it does: Automation infrastructure for supply chain businesses, starting with AI-Powered Freight Forwarder solutions.
+What it does: Automation infrastructure for supply chain businesses, starting with AI-powered freight forwarder solutions

 Website: expedock.com